Concerns in Rails: Everything You Need to Know

 Using a concern lets you extract the common logic from different classes into a reusable module.

-Consider the following two models: Post and Comment.
-In addition to the code specific to them, both models contain the code that handles their visibility, i.e. the visible_to attribute, is_visible instance method, and count_all_visible class method.
+In addition to the code specific to these models, both classes contain the code that handles their visibility, specifically:

 # post.rb